Skip to main content

 01What is break-even ROAS?

-Break-even ROAS is the lowest return on ad spend at which your advertising makes zero profit — the floor.
-Above it, ads make money; below it, every ad dollar loses money.
-It is calculated as selling price ÷ pre-ad profit, where pre-ad profit is the selling price minus product cost, marketplace/payment fees, and any shipping you absorb.
-For example, if you keep $20 of profit on a $40 sale before ads, your break-even ROAS is $40 ÷ $20 = 2.0x.
+Break-even ROAS is the lowest return on ad spend at which ads make zero profit — the floor.
+Above it you profit; below it every unit of ad spend loses.
+Calculated as selling price ÷ pre-ad profit.
+Example: 20 profit on a 40 sale → break-even ROAS = 2.0x.
 You must beat 2.0x to profit.

 02How do I calculate the minimum profitable ROAS?

-First find your pre-ad profit: selling price − product cost − fees − other variable costs.
-Then divide the selling price by that profit.
-The result is your break-even (minimum profitable) ROAS.
-The shortcut is 100 ÷ contribution margin %: a 50% contribution margin gives a 2.0x floor, a 25% margin gives a 4.0x floor, a 20% margin gives a 5.0x floor.
-The thinner your margin, the higher the ROAS you must hit just to avoid a loss.
+Find pre-ad profit: selling price − product cost − fees − other costs.
+Then divide selling price by that profit.
+Shortcut: 100 ÷ contribution margin %.
+A 50% margin gives a 2.0x floor; 25% gives 4.0x; 20% gives 5.0x.
+The thinner your margin, the higher ROAS you must hit to avoid a loss.

 03What is the formula for break-even ROAS?

-Break-Even ROAS = Selling Price ÷ Pre-Ad Profit, which is the same as 100 ÷ Contribution Margin %.
-The matching break-even ACoS = Contribution Margin % = 100 ÷ Break-Even ROAS, because ROAS and ACoS are reciprocals.
-This calculator builds the contribution margin from your price, product cost, fee %, and other per-order costs, then computes both the break-even ROAS and a target ROAS that reserves the profit margin you want to keep.
+Break-Even ROAS = Selling Price ÷ Pre-Ad Profit = 100 ÷ Contribution Margin %.
+Break-even ACoS = Contribution Margin %.
+Since ROAS and ACoS are reciprocals, break-even ACoS and contribution margin are always equal.
+This calculator builds the margin from your price, cost, fee %, and other costs.

 04What is the difference between ROAS and ACoS?